ianfhunter/ToneIndicators-Explained/README.md

 # ToneIndicators Explained

+## What even are Tone Indicators?

+I recommend reading up on them [here](https://toneindicators.carrd.co/#introduction)!
+They're an easy way to make your messages a lot more inclusive and less easily misinterpreted!

-## What is it?
+## What is all this code?
-A chrome extension that allows you to quickly explain Tone Indicators without leaving your webpage.
+I've created a chrome extension that allows you to quickly explain Tone Indicators without leaving your webpage.

-Double-Click to explain!
+When it's installed, all you have to do is Double-Click a tone indicator to get an explaination!

 ## How do I get it?